When do Bees Come Out?

 Bee Season for Beekeepers

 Honey bees live in large social families called colonies.
 Their home is often called a beehive.
-Inside, thousands of individuals work to carry on the necessary tasks for colony life.

 Managed colonies are taken care of by beekeepers.

 If you are a beekeeper, you have a true “bee season” during which you manage your colonies.
-This generally lasts from February/March to September/October.
+This generally lasts from February-October.

-Honey harvesting is a Summer project.
-Some people think that honey is harvested all year but this is not the case in most locations.
-As the warm months draw to an end, beekeepers do the necessary tasks to winterize their beehives.
+As the warm months draw to an end, beekeepers must do the necessary tasks to winterize their beehives.

 Transitioning into the Inactive Season

-For honey bees, this means storing honey and pollen inside the hive.
+Honey bees spend the Fall storing honey and pollen inside the hive.
 Colony population will slowly drop as bees “hunker down” to survive Winter.
 Winter beekeeping tasks are much less the time of year.

 That’s cool.
 You can still share the world with these beneficial insects.
 You don’t have to avoid having pretty flowers in the yard.
-Choose an area of the garden for plants that repel bees or at least are not attracting more into the area.

 And yes, sometimes for public safety you may need to employ some tactics to keep bees away.
 Either way, you don’t have to spend the whole summer locked up inside the house.